Did you know … just registering your child for Free School Meals means that the school gets extra money?

 The Government is giving money to schools to help children from lower income families do their very best.
 This funding is called a ‘Pupil Premium’.
-For every child registered, Dunsford Community Primary School £1320 of extra funding each year.
+For every child registered, Dunsford Community Academy £1320 of extra funding each year.

 With this money we could provide extra support, targeted to your child’s particular needs.
 For example, your child might benefit from 1:1 tuition with a teacher focussed on writing or maths.
 Or, your child might benefit from some Reading Recovery sessions with a Teaching Assistant.
 If you are registered for Free School Meals you could also get help towards funding school trips and residential visits.

 Please register as soon as possible to make sure your child and others in their class don’t miss out.

 1. First, check if you qualify – it is not just if you are unemployed, so please look at the list below.